 We work with other relevant agencies, including where a child on roll (or previously known to us) has a Child in Need, Child Protection or Care Plan.
-Where this is the case, it is the responsibility of the designated safeguarding lead to ensure that the academy is represented at, and that a report is submitted to, any child protection conference called for children on the academy roll or previously known to them.
+Where this is the case, it is the responsibility of the designated safeguarding lead to ensure that the academy is represented at, and that a report is submitted to, any statutory meeting called.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
 The member of staff attending the meeting will be fully briefed on any issues or concerns the academy has and be prepared to contribute to the discussions.

 If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
-If the academy is part of the core group, the designated safeguarding lead will ensure the academy is represented, provides appropriate information and contributes to the plan at these meetings.
-Any concerns about the Child Protection plan and / or the child's welfare will be discussed and recorded at the core group meeting, unless to do so would place the child at further risk of significant harm.
-In this case the designated safeguarding lead will inform the child's key worker immediately and then record that they have done so and the actions agreed.
+Where the academy is part of the core group, the designated safeguarding lead will ensure the academy is represented, provides appropriate information and contributes to the plan at these meetings.
+We will report on the child's progress in the academy, and any concerns about them shared at the meeting, unless to do so would place them at risk of harm.
+In this case the designated safeguarding lead would speak with the child's key worker immediately outside of the meeting and as soon as there is a concern.